FedoraCoin Price Tops $0.0000 (TIPS)

 About FedoraCoin

-FedoraCoin (TIPS) is a coin.
+TIPS is a coin.
 FedoraCoin’s total supply is 482,759,907,611 coins and its circulating supply is 212,269,865,434 coins.
-FedoraCoin’s official website is www.fedoracoin.top.
+FedoraCoin’s official Twitter account is @TiPS_FedoraCoin.
+The official website for FedoraCoin is www.fedoracoin.top.
 The Reddit community for FedoraCoin is /r/FedoraCoin and the currency’s Github account can be viewed here.
-FedoraCoin’s official Twitter account is @TiPS_FedoraCoin.

 Buying and Selling FedoraCoin

-FedoraCoin can be purchased on these cryptocurrency exchanges: CoinExchange.
-It is not currently possible to buy FedoraCoin directly using US dollars.
-Investors seeking to trade FedoraCoin must first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy FedoraCoin using one of the aforementioned exchanges.
+FedoraCoin can be traded on these cryptocurrency exchanges: CoinExchange.
+It is not possible to buy FedoraCoin directly using US dollars.
+Investors seeking to trade FedoraCoin must first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy FedoraCoin using one of the exchanges listed above.

-Receive News & Updates for FedoraCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FedoraCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.
+Receive News & Ratings for FedoraCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for FedoraCoin and related companies with MarketBeat.com's FREE daily email newsletter.